Sysblade1984/jenkins-docker-automated-autojob/README.md

 **This project was tested on the following systems:**
    1) Hetzner Cloud CX21 instance with Ubuntu 20.04 image
-   2) Windows 10 installation with Docker Desktop (and therefore docker-compose)
+   2) Windows 10 with WSL2-based Docker Desktop